When the Earth moved Kashmir

 Avouac’s team discovered that accurately correlating the images was not a simple process.
 To remove the distortions, the team needed to match geographic coordinates between the images and the ground; calculate the satellite’s position and motion; drape the images onto the corresponding portion of the Earth’s surface; and then compare differences between the two images.
 Avouac and his team refined these steps until they created a reliable technique that would accurately show the earthquake deformation without the visual distortions.

-The team applied this technique using imagery of the Kashmir area from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) aboard the NASA Terra satellite.
-Although Avouac has a variety of image sources to choose from, he frequently relies on ASTER images from the NASA Land Processes Distributed Active Archive Center (LP DAAC).
+The team applied this technique using imagery of the Kashmir area from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) aboard NASA's Terra satellite.
+Although Avouac has a variety of image sources to choose from, he frequently relies on ASTER images from NASA's Land Processes Distributed Active Archive Center (LP DAAC).
 He said, “I’ve switched to using ASTER because the community of users is much larger and because of the lower cost.”

 Avouac chose an image taken before the earthquake and compared it to a post-earthquake image captured on October 27, 2005.
 The results were successful, and correlated very well with the surface rupture measured by Yeats’ team.
 Avouac said, “We confirmed that our technique can provide information that may be very difficult to measure in the field but is critical for modeling earthquakes.”